gumieri/huexe/README.md

 A group of executables to turn On / Off (`cmd/switch`) and Dim (`cmd/dimmer`) / Bright (`cmd/brighter`) a specific Philips Hue Lamp.

+For now only the `cmd/switch` is implemented and the lampID is hardcoded as `1` just because of laziness.

 # build

 ```bash